Department of Psychology

-Stuart Bonnington, Shunda Brown, Deborah Buchannan Samuel Fung, Charles Grah, Kevin Harris, Jessica Hatz, Brian Hock, Uma Iyer, Nicole Knickmeyer, Paul Nicodemus, Leigh Schmitt, Stephen Truhon, Charles Woods, and Nanci Woods, Regina K. Ybarra
+Stuart Bonnington, Shunda Brown, Deborah Buchannan Samuel Fung, Charles Grah, Kevin Harris, Jessica Hatz, Brian Hock, Uma Iyer, Regina Kakhnpvets, Nicole Knickmeyer, Paul Nicodemus, Leigh Schmitt, Stephen Truhon, Charles Woods, and Nanci Woods

 Regular Admission Status is offered on a selective basis.

 Please send the following application materials to the attention of the Program Coordinator: Letters of Recommendation (form available on College of Graduate Studies’ website), Personal Statement, undergraduate transcripts (may be unofficial) and GRE scores (may be unofficial).
 Official transcripts and GRE scores must also be sent to The College of Graduate Studies Office.
-All required admission requirements are due no later than March 1.
+All required admission requirements are due no later than February 1.
 Review of completed application packets begin on March 1st.
-Applications received after this date will be considered based upon openings.
+Applications received after the February 1st date will be considered based upon openings.

 Admission to Candidacy/Program of Study/Committee Assignment Form: Students admitted to a degree-seeking program must complete the Admission to Candidacy/Program of Study/Committee Assignment form by the end of the first semester (excluding summer terms), regardless of the number of hours in which the student has enrolled.